-Paper 1: Markets and business behaviour.
+Paper 1: Markets and market failure.

-Paper 2: The national and global economy.
+Paper 2: National and international economy.

-Paper 3: Microeconomics and Macroeconomics.
+Paper 3: Economic principles and issues.

-- Each exam lasts 2 hours and has 100 marks available - Most marks are allocated towards extended open-response questions (essays)
+- Each exam lasts 2 hours and has 80 marks available. - Most marks are allocated towards extended open-response questions (essays) but Paper 3 has 30 multiple choice questions that make up 30 of the 80 available marks. - All questions are applied to a case study.

-- All questions are applied to a case study - 20% of the total marks are for quantitative skills (interpreting and manipulating numerical data and carrying out calculations) - Sample assessments can be found on the Edexcel website and intraner
+- 20% of the total marks are for quantitative skills (interpreting and manipulating numerical data and carrying out calculations). - Sample assessments can be found on the Edexcel website and intranet.